microsoft/bedrock/docs/firstWorkload/README.md

 $ git push origin master
 ```

-### Generate an Deploy Key for the GitOps Resource Manifest Repo
+### Generate a Deploy Key for the GitOps Resource Manifest Repo

 Flux pushes a tag to the git repo to track the last commit it has reconciled against once it finishes its reconcilitation of a commit.
 This operation requires authentication such that the repo can validate that Flux is authorized to push these tags.